Anthobad/Connect4/README.md

 1. Run `./connect4`
 2. Select `1` → Play directly
 3. Players alternate moves or use `u` / `r` for undo/redo
+4. Players can also press `t` on their turn to open the quick chat menu and send a preset trash talk message

 ### Human vs Bot